BattGenie/battetl/README.md

 # Installation

+A video showing how to setup and install BattETL and BattDB can be found [here](https://www.youtube.com/watch?v=tmudLhrj9xE)

 ## Requirements

 BattETL requires Python 3.9 or 3.10.
 The specific package requirements are detailed in the `requirements.txt` file.